YanGiencke/biol217/day9.md

 ## Summary
 1. What is Ribo-Seq?
-2. Using a geome browser
+2. Using Integrated Geome Browser (IGB)
 3. How to identify genes